Nurturing Newborn Attachment

 Taking care of a newborn can be both wonderful and scary.
-Building a strong bond with your baby will make it easier to read your baby’s cues.
+When you have a strong bond with your baby, it is easier to read their cues and know what they need.

-Attachment is the deep bond between a baby and their primary caregiver.
+That deep bond between a baby and their primary caregiver is called attachment.
 Attachment develops over time when you respond to your newborn in warm, consistent ways.
+When your child is attached to you, they feel safe with you and their surroundings.

 Who can attend?